-One of the most common questions we get asked from international businesses wanting to establish in Australia is whether they should set up a foreign branch office or a subsidiary.
+One of the most common questions we get asked from international businesses wanting to establish in Australia is whether they should set up a foreign branch office or an Australian subsidiary company.

 This can be a complex decision and there are many implications to consider.

 There are no clear-cut rules which entity is the best choice – both setups have their advantages and disadvantages over the other.
 The decision lies in the specific situation of each business and the intention of the business in Australia.